Bloopers©, Goofs, Mistakes

 A toy punch clown knocks Velma one way and her glasses in the opposite direction.
 An instant later, we see the glasses right next to her.

 When Robin enters the mysterious house, he comments that Shaggy was right and the furniture is indeed nailed to the floor.
 Only it was Freddy who made the comment about the furniture.
+Not only that, but when Fred mentioned it to the Caped Crusaders, they both believed him and indicated that it could only mean one thing.
+Assuming that one thing was that the house revolved, the heroes still seem pretty surprised when it happens.

 Are the pillow and blankets nailed to the bed, too?